Adldap2/Adldap2/docs/CONFIGURATION.md

 #### SSL & TLS (optional)

 If you need to be able to change user passwords on your server, then an SSL *or* TLS connection is required.
 All other operations are allowed on unsecured protocols.
-This option is definitely recommended if you have the ability to connect to your server securely.
+These options are definitely recommended if you have the ability to connect to your server securely.